Beside the Mountain

 Nuts and Seeds

-Nuts and seeds can go rancid at room temperature so it's best to keep large amounts cold in the fridge or freezer and then restock the smaller cupboard jars as needed.
+Nuts and seeds can go rancid at room temperature, so it's best to keep large amounts cold in the fridge or freezer, then restock the smaller cupboard jars as needed.
+As a Canadian, I like to large-order my nuts once a year with Rancho Vignola.
+If you live outside of Canada, check for large, bulk-order companies with deeper discounts.
+Make sure to explore the organic and raw nut options.

 • Almonds